smonsays/git-workshop/slides/git_simon-schug_20190426.md

 ## Time traveling
-**TODO: Exploring history done?**
-_Oops_ I made some bad choices, how can I go back in time? 🕓️
+_Oops I made some bad choices, how can I go back in time?_ 🕓️

-- Can revert a single file (careful❗️) with\
-`git checkout [commit-id] [filename]`
+- Revert a single file (this deletes non-commited changes❗️) with `git checkout [commit-id] [filename]`
 - Time travel with all files using\
 `git checkout -b [new-branch] [commit-id]`
 - Careful, don't use `git checkout [commit-id]`.
 It will make you [loose your HEAD](https://www.git-tower.com/learn/git/faq/detached-head-when-checkout-commit)

-> What is the detached HEAD state & how can you avoid it?
+> What is the detached HEAD state?
+How can you avoid it?

 <aside class="notes">
-You are in 'detached HEAD' state.
-You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.
+In 'detached HEAD' state you can look around, make experimental changes and commit them without impacting any branches (i.e. commits are not recorded (but they exist)).

-If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
-Example:

-`git checkout -b <new-branch-name>`
+Since files can be reverted individually, it makes sense to heavily modularize your work.

 </aside>